-In the times of rapidly growing popularity of big data and artificial intelligence, more and more marketers turn to pure numbers to learn who are their customers and users.
-They want to collect data on their behavior, sources of traffic, etc. Of course, quantitative data can tell you a lot about your users.
+Of course, quantitative data can tell you a lot about your users.
 But don’t forget that your users are people.
-Sometimes they behave in a way that can’t be explained with quantitative data from Google Analytics or Kissmetrics.
+Sometimes they behave in a way that can’t be explained with quantitative data from tools such as Google Analytics or Mixpanel.

-For those still unconvinced to the importance of collecting user feedback, here are some of the most common questions about user behavior that collecting feedback will help you answer.
-They are difficult to investigate looking at qualitative data only.
+For those still unconvinced of the importance of collecting user feedback, here are some of the most common questions about user behavior that collecting feedback will help you answer.
+They are difficult to investigate looking at quantitative data only.

 - Find out why visitors are not buying